a-mcego/gavel/README.md

 3. translation

 Transcription allows the user to loop a sentence indefinitely while transcribing on a separate medium, preferably a notebook.
-The user can then reveal the correct transcription, and decide
+The user can then reveal the correct transcription, and if the user managed to transcribe the sentence, they can move that sentence forward in the regime.
+If it was too difficult, the user can return the sentence back to the group of sentences awaiting transcription.

+Chorus training also allows the user to loop the sentence indefinitely.
+The user will be instructed to try to pronounce the sentence simultaneously with the recording.

+Translation shows the user the sentence in translation (line 2 from the .txt), and prompts the user to translate it in a manner they see fit.
+They can for example say the sentence out loud in the target language as fast as they can (forced recall), translate it by hand on a notebook or type it in a text field in the program.
+The user's translation will then be displayed next to the correct one, and the user is prompted for failure (returns the sentence back to the "to be translated" pile) or success, which marks the sentence as complete.

 ## Format

 The sentence format is \*.mp3 and \.txt.
-In the text file, the first line is the transcript and the second like is its translation and all notes that might be necessary.
+In the text file, the first line is the transcript and the second line is its translation and all notes that might be necessary.

-For example
+For example:
 ```
 tennis.mp3 "Mon frère et moi sommes des bons joueurs de tennis."
 tennis.txt